-- Charities Institute Ireland (C11) Statement of Guiding Principles for Fundraising (formally known as ICTR) - The Comhlamh Volunteer Charter and Code of Good Practice for sending Organisations. - United Nations Development Programme; CCI are the sole organisation working in the Chernobyl area to be honoured with UN official NGO status. - The Governance Code for community, voluntary and charitable organisations in Ireland.
+Charities Institute Ireland (CII) Statement of Guiding Principles for Fundraising (formerly known as ICTR)

+The Comhlamh Volunteer Charter and Code of Good Practice for sending Organisations.

+United Nations Development Programme; CCI are the sole organisation working in the Chernobyl area to be honoured with UN official NGO status.

+The Governance Code for community, voluntary and charitable organisations in Ireland.

-Internal Control and Risk Management:
+Internal Control and Risk Management

-The Board of Directors exercises financial control through the adoption of an annual budget, consideration of regular financial reports from the CEO on the operations of the company and periodic inspections of the financial records and reports, from a Board member who is a chartered accountant.
+The Board of Directors exercises financial control through the adoption of an annual budget, consideration of regular reports from the CEO on the operations of the company and periodic inspections of the financial records and reports, by a board member who is a chartered accountant.